bhattchaitanya/cribl-demo/README.md

 ## Cribl with Splunk - Single Container

 This demo has everything contained in a single container.
-This demo grabs `cribl-demo-splunk-app`, which contains a data generator (mirrored in the `gogen-filebeat` directory as well).
+This demo grabs `cribl-demo-splunk-app`, which contains a data generator (mirrored in the `gogen` directory as well).
 Data flows like:

     Gogen
     `- Stdout Modinput XML